Port Royal: Privateering

-There is even speculation in pirate folklore that the infamous Blackbeard (Edward Teach) met a howler monkey, while at leisure in a Port Royal alehouse, whom he named Jefferson and formed a strong bond with during the expedition to the island of New Providence.
-Recent genealogical research indicates that Blackbeard and his family moved to Jamaica where Edward Thatch, Jr. is listed as being a mariner in the Royal Navy aboard HMS Windsor in 1706.
+Genealogical research indicates that Blackbeard (Edward Teach) and his family moved to Jamaica where Edward Thatch Jr. is listed as being a mariner in the Royal Navy aboard HMS Windsor in 1706.
 Port Royal benefited from this lively, glamorous infamy and grew to be one of the two largest towns and the most economically important port in the English colonies.
 At the height of its popularity, the city had one drinking house for every 10 residents.
 In July 1661 alone, 40 new licenses were granted to taverns.
 During a 20-year period that ended in 1692, nearly 10,000 people lived in Port Royal.
 In addition to prostitutes and buccaneers, there were four goldsmiths, 44 tavern keepers, and a variety of artisans and merchants who lived in 2,000 buildings crammed into 51 acre of real estate.
 213 ships visited the seaport in 1688.
 The city's wealth was so great that coins were preferred for payment over the more common system of bartering goods for services.

 Following Henry Morgan's appointment as lieutenant governor, Port Royal began to change.
 Pirates were no longer needed to defend the city.
-The selling of slaves took on greater importance.
+The selling of enslaved people took on greater importance.
 Upstanding citizens disliked the reputation the city had acquired.
 In 1687, Jamaica passed anti-piracy laws.
 Consequently, instead of being a safe haven for pirates, Port Royal became noted as their place of execution.
-Gallows Point welcomed many to their death, including Charles Vane and Calico Jack, who were hanged in 1720.
-About five months later, the famous woman pirate Mary Read died in the Jamaican prison in Port Royal.
+Many were executed at Gallows Point, including Charles Vane and John Rackham, who were hanged in 1720.
+About five months later, the famous woman pirate Mary Read died in the Jamaican prison in Spanish Town.
 Two years later, 41 pirates met their death in one month.